lijx10/razer-laptop-control/README.md

 https://askubuntu.com/questions/19486/how-do-i-add-a-kernel-boot-parameter
 ```

-## Suspend problem
+## Suspend problem.
-Please refer to:
+It happens with broken nvidia drive installation.
+I encounter this in Ubuntu 21.04, but not in Ubuntu 20.04.3.
+If you can't fix the nvidia driver installation, please refer to:
 ```
 suspend/suspend.sh
 ```